rcemper/WsockClient.js/README.md

       Client Closed
       SAMPLES>

-Using the WebSocked Server in namesoace SAMPLES
+Using the WebSocket Server in namespace SAMPLES

-    ws://localhost:57772/csp/samples/Web.SocketTest.cls
+>>     ws://localhost:57772/csp/samples/Web.SocketTest.cls

 the replies look like this:

     Received: 'Welcome to Cache WebSocket.
 NameSpace: SAMPLES'